Newport city centre: Chartist Tower

 The 16 storey Chartist Tower is the tallest building in Newport, and is currently undergoing a £10m redevelopment into a mixed use building by developers, set to include a hotel, 30,000 sq. ft of office space and 18,000 sq. ft of ground floor retail space.

 Shopping

 Newport's city centre shops are concentrated along the pedestrianised High Street, Commercial Street and adjoining roads.
 Friars Walk shopping and leisure complex and, linked by John Frost Square, the adjoining Kingsway Shopping Centre are the main under-cover shopping areas.
 The city centre has suffered from competition from Cwmbran Centre and out-of-town shopping areas at Newport Retail Park to the east and retail parks around Maesglas to the west.
 The protracted development of Friars Walk was also cited as a reason for high street stores, such as Marks and Spencer, leaving the city centre during the 2010s.

 Friars Walk

-Friars Walk is a partially under-cover shopping centre and leisure complex with several levels, and a range of high street shops, eateries, a cinema, a bowling alley and a soft play area.
+Friars Walk is a partially under-cover shopping centre and leisure complex with several levels, and a range of high street shops, eateries, a bowling alley and a soft play area.